Monica Barbaro asks about talking to animals

 Transcript

-This is a head gum podcast.
+This is a Head Gum podcast.

-Checking first is smart.
+Yeah, checking first is smart.

-So, check all state first for a quote that could save you hundreds.
+So check All State First for a quote that could save you hundreds.
+You're in good hands with Allstate.

-Savings vary subject to terms, conditions, and availability.
+Potential savings vary subject to terms, conditions, and availability.

 China friends on the handsome pod.